-For your summer reading: Forty Studies the Changed Psychology: Explorations into the History of Psychological Research by Roger R. Hock, 6th or 7th edition
+For your summer reading: Forty Studies that Changed Psychology: Explorations into the History of Psychological Research by Roger R. Hock, 7th edition

 Assignment:

 Read the book.
 Do NOT skip the preface!
 Read the preface, as it provides vital information to understanding what you are about to undertake in the reading.